 Sidenote: if traveling has taught me anything, it has taught me how little I really need.
 Lingerie can be washed by hand and hung to dry.
 Castile soap can multi-purpose as shampoo, body wash, facial cleanser, and laundry detergent.
 Conditioner doubles as shaving cream.
 Less is more, especially when it comes to air travel, but a down blanket is an absolute necessity on long flights, in my opinion.
 Pack that baby in your carry-on (I also include a pair of wool socks), and—trust me—when the frigid air-conditioning comes on, you’ll be so thankful for it!

-I had never met Adam until he and Julie picked me up on the way to the airport.
-I could tell right away that the three of us were going to be very compatible.
+I had never met Adam until he and Julie picked me up on the way to the airport, but I could tell right away that the three of us were going to be very compatible.
 We landed in Tampa several hours later, put on our sunglasses, and suddenly there was white sand instead of snow, swaying palm trees, wild parakeets, flickers of blue lightning.
 I was surprised by how much Tampa Bay reminded me of Tel Aviv, and I should add that we were very pleased with our studio apartment, which occupied the second floor of an old bungalow in downtown St. Petersburg.
-It wasn’t The Peninsula, but it was breezy, bright, and I liked everything about it–the wainscoting, the deep porcelain sink, the odd little nooks.
+It wasn’t The Davenport Hotel, but it was breezy, bright, and I liked everything about it–the wainscoting, the deep porcelain sink, the odd little nooks.

 It was all good.
 Just plain, old good in the truest sense of the word.